yext/search-core/docs/answers-core.sortby.field.md

 ## SortBy.field property

 The field name to sort by.
-Required only if SortBy type is 'FIELD'
+Required only if SortBy type is 'FIELD'.

 <b>Signature:</b>